Skip to main content

 Kernels: Checked for execution_state (busy kernels are never culled) and last_activity timestamp.
 A kernel is idle when it's not executing and hasn't had activity beyond the timeout.

-Terminals: By default, only terminals with no active browser tab are culled (controlled by "Only Cull Disconnected Terminals" setting).
+Terminals: A terminal referenced by any existing workspace is never culled - the workspace must be culled first, which releases its terminals unless another surviving workspace still references them (the cascade).
+Beyond that, only terminals with no active browser tab are culled by default (controlled by "Only Cull Disconnected Terminals" setting).
 When a terminal tab is open, it maintains a WebSocket connection and won't be culled regardless of idle time.
-Once the tab is closed, the terminal becomes eligible for culling after the idle timeout.
+Once the tab is closed or disconnected, the terminal becomes eligible for culling one full idle timeout later.

 Workspaces: Based on the workspace file's last_modified timestamp.
 JupyterLab creates auto-named workspaces (auto-0, auto-k, etc.) when you open multiple windows.
-The default workspace is never culled.
+Only auto-named workspaces are culled - the default workspace and named workspaces are never culled.
+Culling a workspace releases the terminals it referenced, so they can be culled in the same pass (the cascade).

 Note: Terminal culling sends SIGHUP to the terminal process.
 Processes started with nohup will survive culling.